jakartaee/platform-tck/README.md

 * 2 GB of swap space , if required

-* 6 GB of free disk space for writing data to log files, the Java EE 8 repository, and the database
+* 6 GB of free disk space for writing data to log files, the Jakarta EE Platform TCK, and the database

 * Network access to the Internet

 ### Software Requirements

-You can run the Java EE 8 CTS software on platforms running the Solaris, Linux, Windows, and Mac OS software that meet the following software requirements:
+You can run the Jakarta EE Platform TCK software on platforms running the Solaris, Linux, Windows, and Mac OS software that meet the following software requirements:

 * Operating Systems:

+  - Red Hat Enterprise Linux 8

   - Solaris 10 and newer

   - MAC OS X Mountain Lion (10.8.1+)